gabrielodom/mvMonitoring/README.md

 We create this package, `mvMonitoring`, from the foundation laid by Kazor et al (2016).
 This package is designed to make simulation of multi-state multivariate process monitoring statistics easy and straightforward, as well as streamlining the online process monitoring component.

 ## Installation from CRAN
-As of 18 October, 2017, we have submitted this package to CRAN.
-Shortly thereafter, you will be able to install the stable version of the package via
+Install the stable version of this package via
 ```
 install.packages("mvMonitoring")
 ```

 ## Installation of Development Version
 Make sure you have the latest version of the `devtools` package, and pull the package from GitHub.
-Remember, if you can read this file, you are one of the few people who have access to this package.
-In addition, you can also run the following:
 ```
-devtools::install_github("gabrielodom/mvMonitoring", auth_token = "tokenHere")
+devtools::install_github("gabrielodom/mvMonitoring")
 ```

-where you create the value of "tokenHere" by generating a personal access token (PAT) at https://github.com/settings/tokens and copying the quoted string to this argument.
 Load the library after installation by
 ```
 library(mvMonitoring)